hashicorp/consul/website/source/docs/acl/acl-auth-methods.html.md

    leader.

-5. The Consul leader consults the configured set of binding rules associated with the specified auth method and selects only those that match the trusted identity attributes.
+5. The Consul leader consults the configured set of binding rules associated with the specified auth method and selects only those rules that match the trusted identity attributes.

-6. Bound roles and service identites are computed.
-If none are computed the login attempt fails.
-The bound roles and service identities are assigned to a newly-created ACL token created exclusively in the _local_ datacenter.
+6. The Consul leader uses the matching binding rules to generate a list of roles and service identities and assigns them to a token created exclusively in the _local_ datacenter.
+If none are generated the login attempt fails.

 7. The relevant `SecretID` and remaining details about the token are returned to the originating Consul client.